-Lauren Simone Publishing (LSP) House, founded in 2016, is a publishing company birthed by two sisters, Olivia Lauren John and Alyssa Simone John.
-The John sisters enjoy the arts.
+Lauren Simone Publishing (LSP) House, founded in 2016, is a publishing company in Hartford, Connecticut.
+The publishing house was birthed by two sisters, Olivia Lauren John and Alyssa Simone John who enjoy the arts.
 They act, model, draw, paint, play musical instruments, and most recently started to publish books.
 Together with the help of their mom, Dr. Melissa-Sue John, they created the Olivia Lauren book series.
-They wanted to expose young readers to the things that they had experienced, as well as create a platform for other authors and artists to share their talent.
+They wanted to expose young readers to the things that they had experienced, as well as create a platform for other authors and artists to share their talent and diversity.

 Lauren Simone Publishing House began procuring new talent to write and illustrate.
-Currently, Lauren Simone Publishing House has youth authors: Olivia Lauren (who enjoys acting and modeling), Alyssa Simone (who enjoys listening to music and playing instruments), Imani Ariana (who is fascinated by STEM), Madison and Elijah (who have rich and playful imaginations), Kiya and Jordan (who love mythical and ocean creatures), their supportive parents, adult authors: Yvette Phillips, Priscilla Morgan, and Sharika Forde, and youth illustrators: Simonne-Anais Clarke, Zachary-Michael Clarke, Lionel Emabat, Niquey, and Tyler Waite.
+Currently, Lauren Simone Publishing House has youth authors: Olivia Lauren (who enjoys acting and modeling), Alyssa Simone (who enjoys listening to music and playing instruments), Imani Ariana (who is fascinated by STEM), Madison and Elijah (who have rich and playful imaginations), Kiya and Jordan (who love mythical and ocean creatures), their supportive parents: Sabrena Bishop and Ayana Bando, adult authors: Yvette Phillips, Priscilla Morgan, and Marie Foster, and youth illustrators: Simonne-Anais Clarke, Zachary-Michael Clarke, Lionel Emabat, Niquey, Clara-Jane Quinn, and Zoe Knibb.

 In 2019, Lauren Simone Publishing House created an online bookstore hosting other diverse children's books, toys, puzzles, accessories, and apparel.